What is Brooklyn College BEST (formerly BIT-Behavioral Intervention Team)?

 BEST comprises representatives from the offices of the Associate Provost, Legal Services, Personal Counseling, Public Safety, and Student Affairs.
 Additional members of the campus community will be consulted as needed, including Disability Services, Diversity and Equity, and Ombuds.

 Why do we need BEST?

-Faculty, staff and students are often among the first to notice when a student is showing signs of distress (e.g., withdrawal, agitation, change in personal communication) or behaving in a disruptive or dangerous manner.
-Disruption of academic progress, personal relationships and daily behavior may also be signs that a person needs help.
-In order to help maintain safety and civility on campus, BEST identifies, responds and monitors appropriate intervention when individual behavior causes concern to other members of the campus community.
+Faculty, staff, and students are often among the first to notice when a student is showing signs of distress (e.g., withdrawal, agitation, change in personal communication) or behaving in a disruptive or dangerous manner.
+Disruption of academic progress, personal relationships, and daily behavior may also be signs that a person needs help.
+In order to help maintain safety and civility on campus, BEST identifies, responds with, and monitors appropriate intervention when individual behavior causes concern to other members of the campus community.

 What do you report to BEST?